 The way you deploy and run Alfresco Content Services has changed significantly since version 6.0.
 Traditionally, you'd download an installer that installed Java, Tomcat, Database, WARs, tools, etc. and everything was configured to work together out-of-the-box.
 Then you'd use a script to start things off.
 That's no longer the case and there are no installers available.
 We'll be working with Docker containers instead.

 You can start Alfresco Content Services from a number of Docker images.
-These images are available in the https://hub.docker.com repository.
+These images are available in the Docker Hub and Quay repositories.
 However, starting individual Docker containers based on these images, and configuring them to work together might not be the most productive way to get up and running.
 To make things easier, and achieve a single-step deploy and run solution, a Docker Compose file is available to quickly start Alfresco Content Services when you need to test something or work on a proof-of-concept (PoC).

-The following is a list of concepts and technologies that you'll need to understand as part of deploying and using Alfresco Content Services version 6.0.1.
+The following is a list of concepts and technologies that you'll need to understand as part of deploying and using Alfresco Content Services.
 If you know all about Docker, then you can skip this part.

 Virtual Machine Monitor (Hypervisor)